se-omarayman/Therania/README.md

 1. ASP.Net Core MVC
 2. EF Core
 3. MS SQL Server
+4. Identity for authentication
+5. xUnit for unit tests

 Note: At first, I decided to separate the project into 2 projects: frontend and backend.
 The frontend was going to be made with Blazor WASM, the backend with asp.net core, Web Api, ef core.